 The distribution of material goods and services is not the only economic distribution which is important to people.
 The distribution of opportunities is also important.
 As noted in the previous section, John Rawls conjoined his Difference Principle with a principle of equality of opportunity.
 Endorsement of some form of equality of opportunity is very prevalent among distributive justice theorists and, indeed, among the general population, especially when combined with some form of market distributive mechanism.
 Equality of opportunity is often contrasted favorably with ‘equality of outcome’ or strict egalitarianism, by those who believe that we can show equal concern, respect, or treatment of people without them having the same material goods and services, so long as they have equal economic opportunities.
 An equality of opportunity principle then, is combined with other principles to ensure that the inequalities permitted by the overall theory (whether utilitarian, desert, or a Rawlsian difference principle) are only justified if people have the relevant kind of equal opportunity to achieve greater or lesser amounts of goods.
 So an equality of opportunity principle allows those theorists who depart from strict equality to capture some of what nonetheless has motivated egalitarians.
-What is the morally best interpretation of this equality of opportunity principle has been a significant focus of research, particularly among luck egalitarians.
+What is the morally best interpretation of this equality of opportunity principle has been a significant focus of research (see Equality of Opportunity), particularly among luck egalitarians.
 In fact, the luck egalitarian ideal (also sometimes known as the ‘level playing field’ ideal) elevates the role of equal opportunity to the central distributive ideal, so that distributive inequalities are only just when they flow from one’s choices or from factors for which one can reasonably be held responsible.

 In 1988, Brian Barry gave an interesting reconstruction of the reasoning which led John Rawls to his Equal Opportunity and Difference Principles.
-Barry's reconstruction and Ronald Dworkin's earlier discussion (which we will come to later), have been seminal in the luck egalitarian literature.
-A version of this argument is probably the best introduction to some of the relevant moral issues.
+Barry’s reconstruction and Ronald Dworkin’s earlier discussion (which we will come to later), have been seminal in the rise of the luck egalitarian literature; hence, a version of this argument is probably the best introduction to some of the relevant moral issues.

 ‘Formal’ equality of opportunity rules out formal discrimination on grounds such as a person’s race, ethnicity, age or gender.
 What is the underlying concern, shared by most theorists and the general population, with a society lacking formal equality of opportunity?
 The concern seems to be rooted in the belief that traits such as a persons’ gender or race are elements over which people have no control and, hence, a society in which people’s race or gender have fundamental effects on their lifetime economic prospects treats people unfairly.
 In such societies, whether people were born as the favored gender or race, and hence were favored economically, would simply be a matter of luck.
 Rawls’ claim is that structuring a society so that this ‘natural lottery’ has such fundamental effects on people’s lives is immoral, when we have the option to structure it another way, with a system of formal equality of opportunity.

-The foregoing is relatively uncontroversial, but what made Rawls' (and Barry's) arguments so interesting was their claim that this line of reasoning actually leads to much stronger requirements for social justice.
-They note that even with formal equality of opportunity, there will remain many factors over which people have no control but which will affect their lifetime economic prospects, such as whether a person's family can afford to purchase good quality educational opportunities or health care.
-A society therefore will have reasons to adopt a more substantial equality of opportunity principle, with equal opportunities for education, health care, etc. — the same reasons it had for adopting a merely formal equality of opportunity principle.
+The foregoing is relatively uncontroversial, but what made Rawls’ (and Barry’s) arguments so interesting was their claim that this line of reasoning actually leads to much stronger (and more contentious) requirements for social justice.
+They note that even with formal equality of opportunity, there will remain many factors over which people have no control but which will affect their lifetime economic prospects, such as whether a person’s family can afford to purchase good quality educational opportunities or health care.
+A society therefore will have reasons to adopt a more substantial equality of opportunity principle, with equal opportunities for education, health care, etc.—the same reasons it had for adopting a merely formal equality of opportunity principle.